Appointment of External Examiners

 Neither the raising of well-founded concerns about academic standards nor the submission of a confidential report to the Vice-Chancellor (whether or not followed by the submission of a concern to QAA and/or a relevant professional body), is a valid ground for termination.

 The external examiner may terminate the appointment contract early by giving at least three months’ notice of termination to Academic Affairs.

 Information to be sent to an External Examiner on Appointment

-On appointment, Schools are required to send external examiners full information on the programmes which are to be examined.
+On appointment, Schools are required to send external examiners full information on the modules/programmes that they will consider.
 This should include:

 - Programme specifications.

 - Copies of examination papers from previous years (if appropriate).

 - Details of methods of assessment.